-Vibracoustic supplies air springs for more than half of all light vehicles based on air suspension systems, making us one of the leading global air spring manufacturers.
+Vibracoustic supplies air springs for the majority of all light vehicles based on air suspension systems, making us one of the leading global air spring manufacturers.

 Our products and technologies can be delivered separately or as a unit with the damper.
 The Vibracoustic portfolio ranges from front and rear axle air springs, to switchable multi-chamber air springs Our comprehensive air springs know how makes us a reliable and trusted component and module supplier for air spring applications of all sorts.